joshmobley/joshmobley.github.io/_posts/2017-01-27-using-classes-to-match-your-component-library.md

 });
 ```

 Now you might be thinking "These two snippets of code don't look all that different...and if anything, I don't want to initiate a module loader just to run some jQuery".
 I hear you, but consider this.
 If you've got a component library with lets say 25-50 components in it, and half of those require some javascript enhancement, wouldn't it make life easier for those who are working with you on the project to namespace your javascript to match your SASS/HTML?
-I think it would.
+I think it might.

 That being said, I'm trying this for the first time on a project that's in-progress, but so far I like where it's headed.
 It's easy to look at my file system and know exactly where to look to see relevant javascript code for a specific piece of functionality.

+### Conclusion

+I'm not suggesting this is the next design pattern that will blow the world away, but it might solve a specific problem when refactoring a huge piece of jQuery or when authoring a javascript layer on top of a popular CMS.
+Give it a spin and let me know what you think!